Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/01_Introduction-to-Research-Data-Management.md

 ### Learning Activities

-- **Presentation** (45 mins): Explain each of the FAIR principles, the benefits of applying the FAIR principles, and how to implement each principle.
+- **Presentation** (45&nbsp;mins): Explain each of the FAIR principles, the benefits of applying the FAIR principles, and how to implement each principle.
 Explain how each principle is implemented during a research project through the use of persistent identifiers, licences for datasets, (machine-readable) metadata and tools such as the use of repositories.
 Highlight the difference between 'open' data and FAIR data.
-- **Case study analysis** (60 mins):
+- **Case study analysis** (60&nbsp;mins):
-    - Case 1: A research project where data was made FAIR (a good example).
+    - Case&nbsp;1: A research project where data was made FAIR (a good example).
-    - Case 2: A dataset where metadata is missing.
+    - Case&nbsp;2: A dataset where metadata is missing.
-    - Case 3: A dataset where the formats are no longer supported.
+    - Case&nbsp;3: A dataset where the formats are no longer supported.

 ### Materials to Prepare